 Creation Transaction Fee.
-A fixed purchase (i.e., creation) transaction fee, payable to the Funds' custodian, may be imposed for the transfer and other transaction costs associated with the purchase of Creation Units ("Creation Order Costs").
-The standard fixed creation transaction fee for each Fund, regardless of the number of Creation Units created in the transaction, is set forth in the table below.
-A Fund may adjust the standard fixed creation transaction fee from time to time.
-The fixed creation fee may be waived on certain orders if a Fund's custodian has determined to waive some or all of the Creation Order Costs associated with the order or another party, such as the Adviser, has agreed to pay such fee.
+A fixed purchase (i.e., creation) transaction fee, payable to the Fund's custodian, may be imposed for the transfer and other transaction costs associated with the purchase of Creation Units ("Creation Order Costs").
+The standard fixed creation transaction fee for the Fund, regardless of the number of Creation Units created in the transaction, is set forth in the table below.
+The Fund may adjust the standard fixed creation transaction fee from time to time.
+The fixed creation fee may be waived on certain orders if the Fund's custodian has determined to waive some or all of the Creation Order Costs associated with the order or another party, such as the Adviser, has agreed to pay such fee.
+The fixed creation transaction fee for the Fund is \$500.